 By Andrew Liszewski

 AgaMatrix, maker of the Jazz blood glucose meter, already has an extremely popular free database app for the iPhone available that lets you manage and track your diabetes ‘scores’ which is an important part of managing the disease.
 But until now, or very soon at least, users have had to manually enter the results from the meter into the application.
+This glucose monitoring app is in its early stages and as such, technology is still evolving past this problem.
 Not a giant inconvenience mind you, but one that’s soon to be a thing of the past thanks to the company’s new WaveSense Direct Connect Cable which allows the glucose meter to transfer the results directly to their app on the iPhone, iPod Touch or the iPad.
 The cable is currently pending review and approval from the FDA, but when available it will sell for around $25-30.
 Until that time you can sign up on the AgaMatrix website to get a notification when the cable is finally ready for sale.